-If interested, please contact the TA Coordinator, Elsa Castillo (elsac@csufresno.edu) for application deadline and materials.
+If interested, please contact the TA Coordinator, María Elvira Hernández (mehernandez@mail.fresnostate.edu) for application deadline and materials.

 Reappointment Criteria:

 - Availability of necessary funds in the Department of Modern and Classical Languages and Literatures; - High academic performance; - Satisfactory progress toward completion of the MA (not only in classes but on required MA exams as well.
 In other words, number of classes successfully completed, no Incomplete Grades, not putting off the taking of MA exams, etc.); - Must maintain a minimum GPA of 3.0 in applicable coursework (See Advancement to Candidacy above); - Satisfactory evaluations from the Coordinator, and good student evaluations.